CiscoDevNet/terraform-provider-intersight/website/docs/d/ippool_pool.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `assigned`:(int) Number of IDs that are currently assigned (in use).
-* `assignment_order`:(string) Assignment order decides the order in which the next identifier is allocated.* `sequential` - Identifiers are assigned in a sequential order.* `default` - Assignment order is decided by the system.
+* `assignment_order`:(string) Property is deprecated.
+Sequential is the only assignment order supported.* `sequential` - Identifiers are assigned in a sequential order.* `default` - Assignment order is decided by the system.
 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.